 Being a woman, the question of Birth Control becomes one of the most controversial topics that is all pervasive in dealing with not only our sexual health but also our physical and emotional health.
 Having been prescribed birth control at the age of 15 years old, I had struggled with the side effects for 9 years before I made the BIG decision to go off of it.
 As I have come off the pill, the consequences of taking the pill have really come to light, not only for me personally, but for countless women that I have seen in my practice as well.
 Therefore, this post is all about the birth control pill risks and benefits.

 Unfortunately the following information is not clearly been conveyed and discussed upon the introduction of taking the pill, and therefore, many of us are left in the dark about such an important health decision.
 Fortunately, the media has blown open the discussion with regards to many lawsuits against birth control pills, leading us to question whether they are worth their benefits.
 While this post is going to be the first of many, I just want to take the time to make a quick overview about the positives and negatives of the Birth Control Pill.

-While this post is not here to convince you to also take the same path that I have, it is here to educate and empower you to make the best decision for you and your health.
+This post is not here to convince you to follow the path I took, it is here to educate and empower you to make the best decision for you and your health.

 What is the Birth Control Pill?

 Birth control pills are a kind of medication that women can take daily to prevent pregnancy.
 They are also sometimes called “the pill” or oral contraception.
 The hormones in the pill work by keeping a woman’s ovaries from releasing eggs — ovulation.
 Pregnancy cannot happen if there is no egg to join with sperm.
 The hormones in the pill also prevent pregnancy by thickening a woman’s cervical mucus.
 The mucus blocks sperm and keeps it from joining with an egg.